eeariass/eeariass.github.io/_posts/2021-09-03-implications-of-border-bit-in-nssa.md

 set protocols ospf area 0.0.0.34 interface ge-0/0/0.0 set protocols ospf export OSPF-REDIST
 ```

-We can observe that vMX4 is indicating it is an ABR even though is not connected to area 0, it is also an ASBR since we are redistributing its `lo0.0` interface generating a Type-7/NSSA External LSA.
+We can observe that vMX4 is indicating it is an `ABR` even though is `not` connected to area 0, it is also an ASBR since we are redistributing its `lo0.0` interface generating a Type-7/NSSA External LSA.
+This follows the definition provided earlier around Junos OSPF implementation.

 ```perl
 jcluser@vMX4# run show ospf overview